rbpayne/xamarin.forms-dependency-injection-study/README.md

 ### [Dependency Injection Pattern](DependencyInjection)

 The dependency injection pattern gives complete control of resolving dependencies to the service container.
-Each classes has no knowledge of how the dependency is constructed.
+Classes have no knowledge of how the dependency is constructed.
 They simply accept what they are given.

 ```c#
 namespace DependencyInjection.Services